-You may want to call your veterinarian before trying to induce vomiting, since it can be dangerous to do with some toxins; some poisons will do more harm coming back through the esophagus than they did going down.
-Do not use anything stronger than hydrogen peroxide without your veterinarian's assent, and do not induce vomiting unless you are absolutely sure of what your cat has ingested.
+You may want to call your veterinarian before trying to induce vomiting since it can be dangerous to do so with some toxins.
+Some poisons will do more harm coming back through the esophagus than they did going down.
+Do not use anything stronger than hydrogen peroxide without your veterinarian's consent and do not induce vomiting unless you are absolutely sure of what your cat has ingested.
 If your cat has already vomited, do not try to force more vomiting.

-A final word, do not induce vomiting if your cat is unconscious, is having trouble breathing, or is exhibiting signs of serious distress or shock.
+Do not induce vomiting if your cat is unconscious, is having trouble breathing or is exhibiting signs of serious distress or shock.
 Whether your cat vomits or not, after the initial care, you must rush it to a veterinary facility immediately.
-Your veterinarian will be able to safely administer antidotes to the poison, such as activated charcoal to prevent further absorption of the toxin, and 4-methylpyrazole, which can treat antifreeze poisoning very effectively if given shortly after consumption.
+Your veterinarian will be able to safely administer antidotes to the poison, such as activated charcoal, to prevent further absorption of the toxin and is able to treat antifreeze poisoning with 4-methylpyrazole if given shortly after consumption.

 Your cat may need to be held in intensive care for a short time to observe for and prevent kidney failure.

 Cats that have consumed antifreeze in very small quantities may survive but will develop kidney failure within days of ingestion.
 Death due to kidney damage is common among animals that have been poisoned by antifreeze.

 Prevention of Antifreeze Poisoning

 - Keep antifreeze containers tightly closed and stored out of the reach of pets.